InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

     -  In the absence of a legal basis restriction vendors must apply their default legal basis
     -  If there is a legal basis restriction vendors must apply the publisher defined legal basis

-In case the publisher disallowed processing or the publisher defined legal basis is not registered by the vendor nor is the vendor flexible it may not process for that purpose.
-As an example, if a vendor registered legitimated interest as legal basis for a purpose and is not flexible it may not process if there is a legal basis restriction to "require consent".
+In case the publisher disallows processing or the publisher defined legal basis is not registered by the vendor nor is the vendor flexible it may not process for that purpose.
+For example, if a vendor registered legitimate interest as legal basis for a purpose and is not flexible it may not process if there is a legal basis restriction to require consent.

 **Evaluate purpose and vendor legal basis**